rosesandbooks89/easy-logo-generator/README.md

 * THEN I am shown a 300x200 pixel image that matches the criteria I entered

 ## Struggles and Sources
 This assignment was definitely harder as there was no base code to help get me started.
-I primarly used and refered back to the inclass activities to help me get started.
+I primarily used and referred back to the in-class activities to help me get started.
 My tutor was a big help especially with getting my code to work.
 I also used the following resources to help me complete this assignment:
 * https://en.wikipedia.org/wiki/SVG
 * https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial
 * https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes